 This sort of active community is an incredible moat for Uniswap and brings to fruition the ideals of blockchain and decentralised governance.
 As the largest application on any blockchain, it is expected to continue to see active involvement by community members and, with a large treasury, will be in a position to fund the best ideas.

 Yearn Finance continues its strong growth in total value locked (TVL) even in a bear market.
 As exciting opportunities to invest in new coins run dry, passive investing and yield farming through Yearn is likely to seem more lucrative to users.
 Yearn is able to smartly manage the funds of its 20k users to generate the best possible yields while enjoying economies of scale on transaction costs.

 Synthetix has been an underperformer recently, but its poor performance is exaggerated as it had seen a meteoric rise from Q4 2020 to Q1 2021.
 Synthetix governance had been decentralised with the control being handed over to a decentralised Spartan Council, with the founder Kain Warwick taking a back seat.
-However, as differences have surfaced among the Core Contributor group, Kain announced announced link1his intention to run for Spartan Council to retake a more hands-on approach.
+However, as differences have surfaced among the Core Contributor group, Kain announced his intention to run for Spartan Council to retake a more hands-on approach.